Putting Students at the Center of State Education Funding

 A reform that prioritizes each student’s learning by funding education in a way that is fair, transparent and promotes local empowerment and choice.

-The way states fund student education can support forward-looking solutions or thwart progress with archaic and obsolete constraints.
+The way states fund student education can support forward-looking solutions or unnecessarily hinder progress with archaic and obsolete constraints.
 In many states, outdated funding formulas force districts to focus on inputs rather than the unique needs of each child.
-On the other hand, student-centered funding formulas are fair, transparent and promote local empowerment and choice.
+On the other hand, student-centered funding formulas—where spending follows the child—promote fairness, transparency, flexibility and innovation.

-ExcelinEd supports student-centered funding that prioritizes each child’s learning, where all students receive base funding—with additional amounts depending on student characteristics—and spending follows the child.
+ExcelinEd supports student-centered funding that prioritizes each child’s learning, where all students receive base funding—with additional amounts depending on student characteristics—and public dollars follow the child.
 Schools will have significant flexibility in how they use the funding they receive, but they will be held accountable for student learning and have an ability to learn from similar schools that are performing better with the same or less funding.

 Education Funding Priorities